focus-editor/focus/LOG.md

         - On enter
         - On click
         - Select the searched text
+    - Limit the number of results
+    - Limit results width:
+        - Don't go too much to the left
+        - Don't go too much to the right
+        - Mark cut lines with an ellipsis
+    - Highlight text
     - Do case-insensitive search by default
     - Do case-sensitive on ctrl+enter?